Artchibald/WTW-Microsoft-Power-BI-templates/readme.md

 From an accessibility stand point I think we are in a good place, I await feedback on that.

 Default display is 16:9.
-So the dimensions for a potential branded background image would be 1920px x 1080px png (png for block colors), ideally size optimized at tinypng.com.
+So the dimensions for a potential branded background image would be 2880px x 1620px png (png for block colors), ideally size optimized at tinypng.com.
 Branding can be placed in header or footer as per Katie's recommendation.

 Power BI isn't responsive on app.powerbi.com, see attched pdf of screenshots.

 # To do

-Suzie change all labels to horizontal 30 Sept

-Chris script amend

 # Points for first call